- How do I get to the Student-Run Health Clinic?

-No. Treatment at this clinic is free, and most medications can be obtained for you for free or at a reduced cost.
+No. We do not charge for treatment at this clinic, and most medications can be obtained for you for free or at a reduced cost.
 If you do have insurance we may not be able to see you, as we reserve our slots for uninsured patients.

 Bring bottles of any prescription medications you are taking.
-If you need a work physical, it is best if you bring the form provided by your employer.
-If this is not possible, we do have a generic work physical form at the clinic.
+If you need a work physical, you must bring the form provided by your employer.
+Also, if you need a TB test, please get that done before you come for your physical.

 No. This is an acute-care clinic, which means we don’t treat ongoing conditions.

 We are equipped to address acute complaints.
 Some examples of acute complaints include:

 - Ear ache

 - UTI (Urinary Tract Infection) testing

 - STI (Sexually-Transmitted Infection) testing/counseling

 - Pregnancy testing

 If you are not sure that we can treat your complaint, or it is not listed here, please contact us with inquiries at email@example.com.